what is rhinoplasty?

 Reasons for Rhinoplasty

-There are two primary reasons for rhinoplasty, aesthetic and functional, although in many cases both sets of reasons are addressed.
+There are two primary reasons for nose surgery, aesthetic and functional, although in many cases both sets of reasons are addressed.

 The procedure can correct existing imperfections or deformities by altering the size and/or symmetry of the nose so that it is in balance with the patient’s other facial features.
 During the procedure, the surgeon can remove bumps or depressions, widen or narrow the nostrils or bridge, alter an enlarged, bulbous, upturned, hooked or drooping tip, correct flaring or pinched nostrils, alter the angle of the nose relative to the upper lip.